2023 Best Computer Engineering Schools in the Far Western US Region

 Full Computer Engineering at University of California - Davis Report

-With a ranking of #10, University of California - San Diego did quite well on this year’s best schools for computer engineering students.
+University of California - San Diego came in at #10 in this year’s edition of the Best Computer Engineering Schools in the Far Western US Region ranking.
 UCSD is a very large public school located in the large city of La Jolla.

 The average amount in student loans that CE majors at UCSD take out is $19,900.